 Along with the neighborhood’s woes and those of Oliver Davis, the fish market declined, revived and declined again in the 1990s, as Chicago Reader critic David Whiteis reports in the Reader and in his book Chicago Blues: Portraits and Stories.
 While gutbucket blues prevailed onstage at the fish market, the owner of the neighboring Woods Tavern featured soul and R&B music.
 Sometimes the drinkers in the crowd got rowdy and Oliver deputized musician/cops Sam Lay and Ray Scott to keep order.

 By the mid-1990s, crime and trouble began to overwhelm the block.
 Taildragger fatally shot another musician, “Boston Blackie” Houston after they feuded in 1993 at the Fish Market.
 When the city bought out Woods and his lounge in 1994, the market scene, and a classic blues venue, was gone.
 Oliver died in 2007.

-Wallace Davis (no relation to Oliver) at Wallace's Catfish Corner at California and Madison has somewhat revived the soul food/music tradition in recent years, often featuring singer/harmonica player Cyrus Hayes.
+Wallace Davis (brother of Oliver Davis) at Wallace’s Catfish Corner at California and Madison has somewhat revived the soul food/music tradition in recent years, often featuring singer/harmonica player Cyrus Hayes.
 Look for Cyrus and friends there, some Fridays and Saturdays.